octo-technology/OpenTezos/docs/michelson/language_fundamentals.md

 It also represents the work that bakers have to endure in order to validate a transaction.
 This work is rewarded in XTZ (the Tezos native currency).

-Adding more memory space to the storage of a smart contract also hs a cost (for each bytes allocated).
+Adding more memory space to the storage of a smart contract also has a cost (for each bytes allocated).

 ## Static typing